 Exceptions to this principle may arise in the case of partial problems, for which each problem must be dealt with separately (Guidelines G-VII 6).

-It is also possible to combine two embodiments of the same document if nothing distances the skilled person from this combination (ie "teach away", T95 / 90).
+It is also possible to combine two embodiments of the same document if nothing removes the art from this combination (ie "teach away", T95 / 90).

 The EPO has developed an approach to determine, almost scientifically, whether the invention is inventive.